Banks could benefit from investing in Puerto Rico. But few are doing it.

 And yet, not many banks have been taking advantage of the approximately 36-month window to do CRA-eligible investments in Puerto Rico after Hurricane Maria.

-As part of Wells Fargo's Works for Small Business: Diverse Community Capital program, the bank recently provided a $1.5 million grant to PathStone, an upstate New York-based organization with offices in Puerto Rico that has used the funds to administer grants to small business owners who were impacted by Hurricane Maria.
+As part of Wells Fargo's Works for Small Business: Diverse Community Capital program, the bank recently provided a $1.5 million grant to PathStone, an upstate New York-based organization with offices in Puerto Rico that has used the funds to administer grants to small-business owners who were impacted by Maria.

 The investment comes after the Office of the Comptroller of the Currency downgraded the bank’s final CRA rating to “needs to improve” back in 2017 after the bank settled accusations that it had discriminated against qualified African American and Hispanic borrowers in its mortgage lending.

-Citibank, which has been sued for abusive lending practices in the past, launched a community development initiative last year alongside four Puerto Rican housing organizations and PathStone to provide housing assistance in Puerto Rican communities and help over 85 small-business owners whose "businesses were badly damaged and whose incomes have been severely disrupted” after Hurricane Maria.
+Citibank, which has been sued for abusive lending practices in the past, launched a community development initiative last year alongside four Puerto Rican housing organizations and PathStone to provide housing assistance in Puerto Rican communities and help more than 85 small-business owners whose "businesses were badly damaged and whose incomes have been severely disrupted” after Maria.

 Both Citibank and Deutsche Bank, alongside Puerto Rican banks Banco Popular and Oriental Bank, are set to participate in next week’s New York Fed workshops in Puerto Rico to train local organizations on how to leverage the CRA and partner with banks to seek funding for community development projects that “help to revitalize or stabilize the impact from the hurricane.”